yuyi1005/yuyi1005.github.io/index.md

 # Biography

 Yi Yu is currently a postdoctoral scholar at Ohio State University with Prof. Yuan Xue.
-Before that, he was a research associate at Southeast University with Prof. Feipeng Da.
-His research interests include efficient annotation, object segmentation and detection, computational imaging, and 3D vision, with applications to biomedical data analysis and advanced manufacturing.
+Before that, he was a postdoctoral scholar at Southeast University with Prof. Feipeng Da.
+His research interests include data/label efficient learning, object segmentation/detection, computational imaging, and 3D vision, with applications to biomedical data analysis, aerial image interpretation, and advanced manufacturing.

 **Education.** Yi Yu received the Ph.D. and B.E. degrees from the School of Automation, Southeast University, Nanjing, China, in 2022 and 2016.